The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Reaper Damage Delay

 Below is the damage delay for all of the Reaper weaponskills, abilities and spells.
 Big thanks to Shalfu Nyan for putting this together.
 This information is incredibly useful because it will help determine when an ability will fall into raid buffs or when you may risk ghosting a weaponskill.
-For example, if a boss is about to jump you want to try and avoid using Soul Slice, Plentiful Harvest or Harvest Moon as they take a long time to register damage and may end up being ghosted.
+For example, if a boss is about to jump, you want to try and avoid using Soul Slice, Plentiful Harvest or Harvest Moon as they take a long time to register damage and may end up being ghosted.

 ![](/img/jobs/rpr/damagedelayrpr.png)